 - Native Americans and Alaskan Natives

-It can take 1 to 2 weeks for the flu shot to become effective, so it's best to get vaccinated as soon as possible if your doctor thinks it's necessary.
+It can take 1 to 2 weeks for the flu vaccine to become effective, so it's best to get vaccinated as soon as possible.

 Are There Side Effects?

-Most people do not experience any side effects from the flu shot.
+Most people do not have any side effects from the flu shot.
 Some have soreness or swelling at the site of the shot or mild side effects, such as headache or low-grade fever.

 - many health care settings, including doctors' offices and public, employee, and university health clinics